wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

  * Options for set the position of Floating Sidebar (Left/Right)
  * Options for set the position of Social Buttons (Left/Right)
  * Options for manage the style of the plugin
+ * Option for disable sidebar for mobile
+ * Option for define the pinterest share image

 == Installation ==